Do's And Don'ts For Celtics Fans: Viewing Guide For Bucks Series

 — House of Highlights (@HoHighlights) February 28, 2021

-So when Giannis lays down a dunk on the run without having dribbled the ball since crossing halfcourt, don’t mention it.
+So when Giannis lays down a dunk on the run without having dribbled the ball since crossing half-court, don’t mention it.
 When he picks up his dribble and takes what looks like five steps en route to the basket, just shush.
 He’s going to do it, it’s not going to be whistled, and the game will continue.
 This is just how things work in the NBA, OK?
 Don’t waste your energy worrying about it.
+You’ll just sound like an amateur.

 DON’T: Talk About Giannis Charging